Tom and Jerry (2021 American film): Casting

-In March 2019, it was reported that Zoey Deutch and Olivia Cooke were frontrunners for the lead live-action role of Kayla, "who teams up with Tom to stop the pesky Jerry from ruining an important event for herself."
-Additionally, Sofia Carson, Elle Fanning, Jennifer Lawrence, Ariel Winter, Naomi Scott, Meg Donnelly, Hailee Steinfeld, Yara Shahidi, Kelly Marie Tran, Becky G and Isabela Moner were all in consideration for the role.
+In March 2019, it was reported that Zoey Deutch and Olivia Cooke were frontrunners for the lead live-action role of Kayla, "who teams up with Tom to stop the pesky Jerry from ruining an important event for herself".
+Additionally, Jennifer Lawrence, Camila Cabello, Yara Shahidi, Kelly Marie Tran, Becky G, Isabela Moner, Kathryn Love Newton, Margaret Constance Williams and Olivia Hastings Holt were all in consideration for the role.
 In April, Chloë Grace Moretz was in final negotiations to star in the film.
-Moretz described Kayla as "a lot like Jerry" and as "a girl who gunned for what she wanted to achieve but realizes that time and honesty is what will prevail in the end", as well as "a total goofball", the latter aspect which allowed Moretz to "lean into who [she is] in real life".
-She also said Kayla is "a little unlikeable with some of the decisions she makes", yet she still wanted the character to feel likeable.
-Moretz was inspired in her performance by Bob Hoskins' performance as Eddie Valiant in Who Framed Roger Rabbit, as well as by actresses Sandra Bullock, Jennifer Aniston, Lucille Ball, and Meg Ryan.
-Moretz, an avid fan of the source material, says the film "really does harken back to the Tom and Jerry we love.".
-When she was first given the script, she was openly anxious about the film and worried that a more modern take on the characters wouldn't work.
-She ended up being proud of the film's faithfulness to the material and characters, and felt it's a great way to introduce them to a new generation of audiences.
+Moretz described Kayla as "a lot like Jerry" and as "a girl who gunned for what she wanted to achieve but realizes that time and honesty is what will prevail in the end", as well as "a total goofball", the latter aspect allowing her to "lean into who [she is] in real life".
+She felt that the film "really does harken back to the Tom and Jerry we love".

 Later that month, in March 2019, it was reported that Peter Dinklage was considered for the role of Terrance, Kayla's boss and the human antagonist of the film.
 In May 2019, Michael Peña joined the cast in the role Dinklage was eyed for.
 Colin Jost, Ken Jeong, Rob Delaney, Jordan Bolger and Pallavi Sharda were added to the cast in July.
 Patsy Ferran was revealed to be part of the cast in September 2019.
-Besides Moretz, Peña, Jost, Jeong, Delaney, Bolger, Sharda and Ferran have also all grown up with Tom and Jerry, and were thrilled to take their roles.
-According to director Tim Story, "Everybody knew exactly what this movie is about.
-Everybody knew those characters.
-Everybody was starting with a shared knowledge of these characters and kind of got what the movie should be.".
+According to Story, "Everybody was starting with a shared knowledge of these characters and kind of got what the movie should be".
 In November 2020, Nicky Jam and Lil Rel Howery revealed that they have been cast in the film in voice roles.
 On December 2, 2020, Jam revealed that he will be the voice of Butch Cat in the film.